harrismalik98/harrismalik98/README.md

 <br>
 <h2 style="padding-bottom:10px;">👨‍💻 About me</h2>

-- 🔭 I’m currently working as a Full Stack MERN Developer at Veevo Tech.
+- 🔭 I’m currently working as a Full Stack Engineer at Thokmandee.

 - 👯 I’m looking to collaborate on open-source projects, so feel free to reach out if you're interested in working together.